-The Rotary Club of Leicester is one of the oldest and largest Rotary Clubs in the United Kingdom, with over 60 members, drawn from men and women living in, or whose business serves, the City of Leicester.
+The Rotary Club of Leicester is one of the oldest and largest Rotary Clubs in the United Kingdom, with over 50 members, drawn from men and women living in, or whose business or organisation serves, the City of Leicester.

 In today’s increasingly busy working environment where lunch breaks are rarely taken, it is pleasant to get away to lunch and interact with fellow members of the local business and professional community on a regular weekly basis, for just a short time.